jianxiaoguo/website/content/en/docs/installing-workflow/workflow.md

 #### Gateway

 Now, workflow requires that gateway and cert-manager must be installed.
-Any compatible Kubernetes entry controller can be used.
+Any compatible Kubernetes ingress controller can be used.

 ## Install Drycc Workflow

-If the version of helm is 3.0 +; you need to create the namespace in advance:
+If the version of helm is 3.0 and above, you need to create the namespace in advance:

 ```
 kubectl create ns drycc